Steven-Grevera/ENC4265/manual.md

 ## Graphics Settings
 ![image](https://github.com/user-attachments/assets/a1e4e1fc-9bf2-4d0a-b8d0-b9347d1f7b37)
+*Figure 11: Image showing the options the player has in "Graphics Settings".
+Image Taken By: Steven Grevera*

 This tab is all about graphical settings for the game itself and will do various graphical things for the game itself.
 Options in here will mostly effect your visuals in game and be effected by your Graphics Card in your PC or system device.